LucasH-HJH/ID_S10227850_LucasHo_Assg1/README.md

 # ID_S10227850_LucasHo_Asg01
 This website serves as a portfolio for me.
 The website includes a short write up about myself, my work experience, education, skills, achievements, and my portfolio.
+It also includes a submission form for potential recruiters to reach out to me.

 ## Design Process
 This website was designed to allow potential recruiters to view my portfolio and understand me before deciding to recruit me.